jfeng45/servicetmpl/README.md

 #### Set up CouchDB

 ```
-Access Fauxton through broswer: http://localhost:5984/_utils/# (login with: admin/admin)
+Access Fauxton through broswer: http://localhost:5984/_utils/# (login with: admin/admin).
-Create new database "service_config" in Fauxton
+Create new database "service_config" in Fauxton.
-Add the following document to database ( "_id" and "_rev" are generated by database, no need to change it)
+Add the following document to database ( "_id" and "_rev" are generated by database, no need to change it):
 {
   "_id": "80a9134c7dfa53f67f6be214e1000fa7",
   "_rev": "4-f45fb8bdd454a71e6ae88bdeea8a0b4c",